Skip navigation links

 There are two options for specifying a spinning wall.

-The MOVING WALL keyword may be used twice to specify a single region that is both translating and spinning in physical space.
+Separate MOVING WALL keywords may be used to specify a single region that is both translating and spinning in physical space.
 The TRANSLATE I option, however, may not be specified for a region that is also moving in physical space.